VEuPathDB/conifer/Util/lib/conifer/docs/UserManual.md

 It uses variables defined in hierarchical layers of YAML files to generate working application configurations from templates.
 The hierarchy allows you to define default values at a high level and then optionally override them a lower, more specific level.
+This design is similar to the modular, hierarchical layout of GUS application source code For example, the source code from ApiCommonWebsite + ... + WDK are layered and combined to create a EuPathDB genomics website, whereas OrthoMCLWebsite + ... + WDK produce an OrthoMCL website.
+Likewise the Conifer configurations are assembled from default variables and templates that co-exist with the source code.
 The templating leverages lookup and other functions to reduce human error, minimize human input and even outsource managing settings to a centralize datastore.

 ### Introduction